-Most tank-type water heaters last 10 to 20 years, with the average age of replacement between 12 and 14 years.
+You can expect a tank-type water heater to last 10 to 20 years, with the average of 12 years.
 But there are four variables that affect the lifespan:

 1) Quality of manufacture - As your would expect, the premium-priced water heaters with the longer warranties and features like a porcelain-lined tank, larger heating elements, and better insulation will hold up longer.

 2) Rate of usage - A 40-gallon water heater serving a family of six is not going to last as long as one serving an older couple with no children.